docsforadobe/premiere-plugin-guide/docs/exporters/additional-details.rst

 Guidelines for Exporters in Encore
 ================================================================================

 Starting in CS5, third-party exporters can now be used to transcode assets to MPEG-2 or Blu-ray compliant files.
-Currently, the option to choose a third-party exporter is only available on a per- clip basis, not on a project-wide basis.
+Currently, the option to choose a third-party exporter is only available on a per-clip basis, not on a project-wide basis.
 The user will need to right-click on an asset in the Project panel, choose Transcode Settings, and choose the third-party preset from the Quality Preset drop-down.

 Prior to CS6, Encore was a 32-bit application.
 So if you are developing plug-ins for Encore CS5, use the CS5 headers to create 32-bit plug-ins.
 We have left the 32-bit configurations in the